Wambosa/rpg-world/README.md

 	- my mac book pro does not have any spiking issues
 	- need some logic in the serverside to prevent these spikes from affecting the game
 		- (aggregate input should do this?)
+- does there always have to be a host?
+	- yes. in this game. the host world determines what things look like.
+	- store the host id as a key to "managerState.players" array